texastribune/tt-rss-to-json/README.md

 Then, you'll need to make the `aws-sdk` library happy with AWS credentials.
 There are multiple ways to do this, so [pick your poison](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).
 (I recommend the env variables if you do not already have the `~/.aws/credentials` file set up.)

+You'll also need to set the `AWS_S3_BUCKET` environmental variable so the library knows where to push the files.

 The feeds that will be pulled in are listed in `source.js`.
 Add or edit to that if necessary, then run the start command.

 ```sh